 There is no evidence that astrology works.
 There are also many astrological systems that don’t overlap which gives us a clue that it’s not a science.
 Anything evidence-based works universally.
 It looks like different astrological systems (Chinese, Indian, Japanese, Vedic, Western, etc) were developed as an early way of defining human typology or personality types.
 If ever, any systems seem to correlate to each other is pure, statistical coincidence.
 And if it seems to work at all – it’s a placebo effect in action or just pure priming effect or confirmation bias (read below).

 Traditional feng shui is very keen on directions and how they might affect people’s lives, financially, health-wise, etc. Again, there is no evidence that this is true at all.
 But some people believe that it works.
 The way it might work is only because of the placebo effect and confirmation bias.
-There are only a couple of studies suggesting that people might sleep better when they sleep with their heads pointing towards north since it aligns their bodies with the North pole.
+There are only a couple of studies suggesting that people might sleep better when they sleep with their heads pointing towards the north since it aligns their bodies with the North pole.
 Some animals do the same.
-But there is no evidence that sleeping with your best direction based on your astrological chart makes any difference to your life.
+But there is no evidence that sleeping in your best direction based on your astrological chart makes any difference to your life.
 And that’s probably for better – most people can’t arrange their beds with their best direction/s anyway and if you’re a couple and belong to different groups ie west and east then you’d have to sleep in different directions (and some people actually do – really?).

 A missing area in the bagua model

 A very misleading and confusing idea is the missing area in the bagua model.
-It suggests that if your home has not a regular size and some parts look like there are missing from the overall regular plan the property.
-So for example, if the top left corner (or south-east) of the house is missing, then your wealth corner is missing.
+It suggests that if your home has not a regular size and some parts look like there are missing from the overall regular plan of the property.
+So for example, if the top left corner (or southeast) of the house is missing, then your wealth corner is missing.
 If the shape of the house is L shaped, then the relationship area of the house is missing.
 As interesting and compelling it might look – there is no evidence that this is true.
 First of all, the bagua model is just a mental construct or model to help people to focus on different aspects of their lives.
-There is no such thing as wealth corner or relationship corner, etc. It’s completely imaginary.
+There is no such thing as a wealth corner or relationship corner, etc. It’s completely imaginary.
 So believing that you have a missing area will only stress you out and give you a false problem.
-From an environmental psychology perspective, it might be said that some people have a preference for regular shaped spaces – but that’s all.
+From an environmental psychology perspective, it might be said that some people have a preference for regular-shaped spaces – but that’s all.
 A preference doesn’t mean it will affect everyone in the same way or cause any problems.

 Confusing correlation with causation is the fundamental error that most feng shui consultants and enthusiasts fall for.

-Toilet in the house
+Toilets and bathrooms in the house

-Toilets have a bad reputation in feng shui.
+Toilets and bathrooms have a bad reputation in feng shui.
 Especially, when they’re in the centre of the house of the wealth area of the property.
 What traditional, classic feng shui falsely suggests is that it will cause problems for the occupants.
-The biggest problems with classical or traditional feng shui is that it is not based on any scientific enquiry and it confuses correlation with causation.
+The biggest problems with classical or traditional feng shui are that it is not based on any scientific enquiry and it confuses correlation with causation.
 Correlation doesn’t mean causation.
 But ancient people didn’t have the thinking or logical tools to figure out this simple scientific method.
-Also, in the ancient days, before the inception of plumbing and central heating – toilets where generally outside of the house for the obvious reasons.
+Also, in the ancient days, before the inception of plumbing and central heating – toilets were generally outside of the house for obvious reasons.
 But superstitious thinking feng shui doesn’t take into account that things have changed house-wise.
 A common question I’ve been getting from people with less common sense is: “What do I do with my toilet?
 The so and so, so-called feng shui author, says on page 57 in her book that toilets are bad in a particular part of the house.”
 My response is usually, “Do you have any problems related to this issue?”
 And very often, the enquiring persons says, “No, I haven’t had any problems – until I read this feng shui book.”
 This is a perfect example of a false problem.